 North Dakota outranks a number of states in America in various aspects.
-North Dakota has one of the lowest rate of unemployment among all 50 states.
+North Dakota has one of the lowest rates of unemployment among all 50 states.
 Its GDP growth in 2009 ranked third.
-Moreover, the state has a low crime rate and low rate of credit card default.
+Moreover, the state has a low crime rate and a low rate of credit card default.

 Major Companies Headquartered in North Dakota

 North Dakota is the headquarters of many major companies including Scheels, TMI Hospitality, Altru Health System, Stallion, and the University of North Dakota.

 North Dakota ranked first among all states in terms of the best place to start a business.
 The different categories included in the survey were as follows – business cost, business environment, and accessibility to various resources.
 In addition, North Dakota has a supportive community for new entrepreneurs.

 There are 3 basic options: a DBA, a Corporation, or an LLC.
 Click here to learn more about business entities.